-Visitors to Brown Park enjoy several asphalt walking trails that meander through wooded areas along the bends of and over historic Beargrass Creek.
+Visitors to Brown Park enjoy several concrete walking trails that meander through wooded areas along the bends of and over historic Beargrass Creek.
 One path leads to the original family cemetery of the James Graham Brown family, who donated the land for Brown Park to the City of St. Matthews in 1977.

 In addition, Brown Park has many distinctive features from other St. Matthews parks, such as interpretive, multi-layered stone columns that show the geological periods of limestone formation in Kentuckiana.
-The stone columns are shown in the fourth photo of the gallery on the right side of this page.
 For more information about the interpretive stone columns, click here.

 The east side of the park, bordered by Browns Lane, has become home to several species of wild duck, including Canadian Geese.
 Although posted to “not feed the ducks” these feathered friends of the park seem to somehow enjoy a morsel or two from park visitors.
 Other types of wildlife can be observed at times throughout the park.
 During the spring months, many different flowering plants can be enjoyed.

 Other amenities in Brown Park include: